Typing/Keyboarding for Kids, Teens, and Adults with Hand/Arm Differences

 Two good free options are the left- and right-handed Dvorak layouts.
 The advantage of these is that they are included with the Windows operating system, and it takes less than two minutes to configure your computer to use it.

-If your child has one normal hand and one partial hand, or if both hands are affected, then you also should consider making your own custom layout.
+If your child has one typical hand and one partial hand, or if both hands are affected, then you also might consider making your own custom layout.
 There are several keyboard mapping programs available for download that can be used for this purpose.
-Since I have a thumb on my left hand, I wanted the keyboard layout that I used to enable me to hit a bunch of keys with my left thumb.
+Since I have a thumb on my left hand, I wanted the keyboard layout that I used to enable me to type some low-frequency letters with my left thumb.
 My husband used Microsoft Keyboard Layout Creator to create a custom layout according to my specifications.
+Unfortunately, as of the time of this writing, the Microsoft keyboard tool does not work with Windows 11.
+When I upgraded to the latest Windows, my husband recreated the layout using EPKL.This tool is more difficult to use, but once the layout is created, it has some nice additional features, such as displaying an image of the layout on the screen and much easier portability between computers.
 If you do not feel so computer-savvy but do want to accommodate the partial hand, consider a visit to your local occupational therapist to help design an efficient individualized keyboard layout, and then to a computer guru to implement it.

 You don’t need to purchase an expensive new keyboard to use the Dvorak or a custom layout.
 But I do recommend either that you purchase labels to cover the key names or that you purchase a cheap ($10) keyboard that has removable keys at any of the large computer mega-stores.
 Note that to be able to rearrange the keys on a keyboard, all of the keys must be the same size (on some keyboards, the keys are “graded”, meaning that the keys on the higher rows are deeper), and not all of the keys will switch.
 On my keyboard, all but 4 of the keys were movable.
 I put labels on the 4 keys that weren’t moveable.
 If more than one person uses the computer, you should have one keyboard that is arranged in the Dvorak layout for your child and one standard QWERTY layout keyboard.
 Just exchange them when your child needs to use the computer.